-Command Description erase nvram: Erases a file system. show running-config Displays the running configuration file.
-Command alias for the more system:running-config command. show startup-config Displays the startup configuration file.
-Command alias for the more system:startup-config command. show version Displays the configuration of the system hardware, the software version, the names and sources of configuration files, and the boot images.
+Description Erases a file system.
+Displays the running configuration file.
+Command alias for the more system:running-config command.
+Displays the startup configuration file.
+Command alias for the more system:startup-config command.
+Displays the configuration of the system hardware, the software version, the names and sources of configuration files, and the boot images.